The Shand CCS Feasibility Study

 - Read the Peer-Reviewed Results of the Shand CCS Feasibility Study (DOI: 10.1002/ghg.1989) accepted on April 21, 2020 and featured as a spotlight in the May 2020 Greenhouse Gases: Science And Technology Journal published online at Wiley Online Library

-- Read the announcement on the public release of the Shand Study.
+- Read the News Release: 'CO2 Drops 67% for Next Carbon Capture Plant' announcing the public release of the Shand Study.

 |Papers* Presented at the Greenhouse Gas Technology Conference (GHGT-14)|

 |Flexibility and efficiency of a steam turbine extraction vs gas fired generation as the steam source for post combustion CO2 capture on a coal fired power plant Read the Paper*|

 |Maximization of Net Output for Boundary Dam Unit 3 Carbon Dioxide Capture Demonstration Project Read the Paper*|